fbeerli/WebAppleScript/README.md

 # WebAppleScript

 ## Description:
-- Webserver on localhost to call and control specified application using AppleScript
+- Start and controll your application from a browser with AppleScript

 ## Prerequisite
 - Apple Macintosh